How to Pass an Interview Successfully: 20 Expert Tips You Can Apply Today

 Everyone knows that being silent about your weak points or stating something like “My biggest weakness is that I work so hard that I forget to leave the office on time” isn't effective during the interview.
 The best option is being open about your weak points.
 Nobody is perfect.
 However, when speaking about your weakness, also say what you did to overcome it. - Ask smart interview questions

-As an interview is a two-way conversation, it’s a nonsense to only answer the hiring manager’s questions.
+As an interview is a two-way conversation, it's a nonsense to only answer the hiring manager's questions.
 So, wait for the right moment to ask the smart questions.
+Yes, you do need to prepare smart questions and be ready to ask them at a certain interview stage.
 First and foremost, it will help you determine whether the company is the right fit for you.
-And secondly, the right questions will make the interviewer remember you and show him your genuine interest in joining the company. - Demonstrate enough interest and enthusiasm
+And secondly, the right questions will make the interviewer remember you and show them your genuine interest in joining the company. - Demonstrate enough interest and enthusiasm

 One more thing you should demonstrate during an interview is an excitement about joining their company.
-On the contrary, if during an interview you look calm and bored, it can be seen as you’re not very interested in getting a job. - Show why you can make the difference
+On the contrary, if during an interview you look calm and bored, it can be seen as you're not very interested in getting a job.
+A valuable advice: follow the interviewer's lead using the star method. - Show why you can make the difference

 - Be truly excited about the position